Dead or Alive Xtreme 2: Reception

 Dead or Alive Xtreme 2 received generally mixed reviews.
 GameRankings gave it a score of 54%, while Metacritic gave it 53 out of 100.

 TeamXbox's Dale Nardozzi stressed that while Dead or Alive Xtreme 2 has impressive graphics, multiple activities and nice artistry, the game is simply not fun to play.
 On a scale of 1 to 10, the game got a score of 6.7, while the first Xtreme got a much higher score of 9.2.
 A review by Hilary Goldstein of IGN shared similar opinions, suggesting that the added mini-games, including the Butt Battle and Tug-of-War are based highly on luck, relying on an arbitrary button press to counteract what one thinks one's opponent is going to do next.

 It was noted to be too similar to the original DOAX for many reviewers' likings, stating that a large amount of the female characters’ animations were taken from the original title and simply tweaked to fit the new game engine.
 Changes to the volleyball portion, still the main attraction of the game, have apparently made it significantly more difficult.
 Lastly, certain reviews criticized the new breast physics, causing them to bounce independently when running or moving and continue to jiggle or swing even when the character is still, resulting in awkward sequences.
 Elisa Moses from X-Play commented on the breast physics saying "The boobs move independent of each other.
 This is both comical and a little creepy.
 The breasts seem to have minds of their own, existing on a consciousness separate from their host body."
 ScrewAttack included it on their 2012 list of top ten "games that make you want to bone".

+Dead or Alive Xtreme 2 came in at number 7 on Japanese charts with over 45,000 copies sold during week 48 in 2006.